core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint can eventually experience a wrap-around of its own Sender Sequence Number, which is incremented after sending each new message including a Partial IV.
 This is the case for all group requests, all Observe notifications {{RFC7641}} and, optionally, any other response.

-When a wrap-around happens, the endpoint MUST NOT transmit further messages including a Partial IV until it has derived a new Sender Context, in order to avoid reusing nonces with the same keys.
+When a wrap-around happens, the endpoint MUST NOT transmit further messages for that group until it has derived a new Sender Context, in order to avoid reusing nonces with the same keys.

 Furthermore, the endpoint SHOULD inform the Group Manager, that can take one of the following actions: